vitefait-productions/Simple-assets/README.md

 # Simple-assets

-Some simple assets to kickstart a Unity project.
+Simple assets to kickstart Unity projects.

-Unity version: 2017.4.40f1
+Using Unity 2017.4.40f1